slidewiki/slidewiki-cli/README.md

 Options:
-  --source       url of the deck service to copy from --target       url of the deck service to copy to --user_id      id of the user that will be the owner of the deck copy --help         Show help
+  --source       url of the deck service to copy from --target       url of the deck service to copy to --email        email of the registered account that will own the deck copy --password     password for account authentication --help         Show help
   --verbose, -v
 ```